web-gears/immich-sync/README.md

 After that, it will scan your Google Photo takeout folder and find json files for albums with photos eligible to synchronization.

 Then, it will go over all albums asking if you want to sync photos to existing Immich album if it finds one, or create a new one.
 Every album synchonization require confirmation in command prompt.
 You can skip album confirmations by running the app with the ` -y` argument.
 Albums synchromization will not remove existing photos from Immich albums - it will just append missing ones.

+### Limitations

+Assets for synchronization searched by filename and creation time (+/- one day).
+That means that if you have different assets with identical filenames taken at the same day - this method could produce false positive search and potentially add extra or wrong assets to the albums.

 ### Minimal space usage option